Wesley Snipes: Legal issues

-Income tax conviction
+Tax evasion and charges

 In 2008, Snipes was convicted on misdemeanor charges of willful failure to file federal income tax returns, and was sentenced to three years' imprisonment.
 After an unsuccessful appeal, he served 28 months in federal prison.
 He was released in April 2013.

-Charges

 On October 12, 2006, Snipes, Eddie Ray Kahn, and Douglas P. Rosile were charged with conspiring to defraud the United States and knowingly making or aiding and abetting the making of a false and fraudulent claim for payment against the United States.
 Snipes was also charged with willfully failing to file timely federal income tax returns.

 The conspiracy charge against Snipes alleged that he agreed with Kahn and Rosile to file false amended returns for 1996 and 1997, including false tax refund claims totaling over $11.3 million for the two years.
 The government alleged that Snipes, on Kahn's advice and with Rosile's assistance, attempted to obtain fraudulent tax refunds using a tax protester theory called the "861 argument" (an argument that the domestic income of US citizens and residents is not taxable).
 The government alleged that Snipes sent three fictitious "bills of exchange" for $14 million to the Internal Revenue Service (IRS).

 The indictment also charged that Snipes failed to file tax returns for any of the years 1999 through 2004.
-Snipes responded to his indictment in a letter on December 4, 2006, declaring himself to be "a non-resident alien" of the United States; in reality, Snipes is a U.S citizen by birth.
+Snipes responded to his indictment in a letter on December 4, 2006, declaring himself to be "a non-resident alien" of the United States for tax purposes; in reality, Snipes is a U.S citizen by birth.

 Trial and sentencing

 Following a jury trial, Snipes was acquitted on February 1, 2008, of the felony count of conspiracy to defraud the United States and on the felony count of filing a false claim with the government.
 He was found guilty on three misdemeanor counts of failing to file federal income tax returns, and acquitted on three other failure-to-file charges.
 His co-defendants, Douglas P. Rosile and Eddie Ray Kahn, were convicted on the conspiracy and false claim charges.

-On April 24, 2008, Snipes was sentenced by Judge William Terrell Hodges to the maximum allowable term of three years in prison for the three misdemeanors counts.
+On April 24, 2008, Snipes was sentenced by Judge William Terrell Hodges to the maximum allowable term of three years in prison for the three misdemeanor counts.
 Kahn was sentenced to ten years in prison, while Rosile was sentenced to four and a half years in prison.
 The US Court of Appeals for the Eleventh Circuit affirmed Snipes's convictions in a 35-page decision issued on July 16, 2010.

-Snipes reported to federal prison on December 9, 2010, to begin his three-year sentence, and he was held at McKean Federal Correctional Institution, a federal prison in Pennsylvania.
+Snipes reported to federal prison on December 9, 2010, to begin his three-year sentence.
+He was held at McKean Federal Correctional Institution.
 On June 6, 2011, the US Supreme Court declined to hear Snipes's appeal, which had challenged the venue for the counts of failure to file returns.
 Snipes was released from federal prison on April 2, 2013, after serving 28 months, finishing his period of house arrest on July 19, 2013.